 The PhysX Heightfield Collider is only a dependency when using this component with PhysX.
 When implementing an alternate physics system, the Terrain Physics Heightfield Collider requires a companion Heightfield Collider component for that physics system instead.

 |Default Surface Physics Material||Selects a physics material to be used by unmapped surfaces by default.||Material: Physics Material||(default)|

 |Surface to Material Mappings||An array of surface tags and physics materials to map together.|

-HeightfieldProviderRequestsBus EBus interface to communicate with Terrain Physics Heightfield Collider components of your game.
+HeightfieldProviderRequestsBus EBus interface to communicate with a Terrain Physics Heightfield Collider component.

 |Returns the resolution of the heightfield.||None||Resolution: Vector2||No|

 |Returns the size of the heightfield in the form of a row and column count.||None||Row Count: Integer; Column Count: Integer||No|

 |Returns an array of surfaces used by this component.||None||Array of Physics Materials Indexes: I||No|